 Land We Protect

-Black Swamp Conservancy is the land trust focused on land conservation in northwest Ohio.
-This map shows the counties in which we work and the location of many of the properties that comprise the over 17,000 acres that have been permanently protected by the Conservancy since our founding in 1993.
+Black Swamp Conservancy is a land trust dedicated to preserving and protecting natural habitats and family farms in northwest Ohio for the benefit of future generations.
+This map shows the counties in which we work and the general location of many of the properties that comprise the over 17,600 acres that have been permanently protected by the Conservancy since our founding in 1993.

 VISIT A PRESERVE